Calabi-Yau/Landau-Ginzburg Correspondence for Weil-Peterson Metrics and $tt^*$ Structures: Lefschetz Thimble, Riemann Bilinear Formula and Period Integral

 While $h(\bar{C}_{\bar{i}}w_0,w_a)=h(w_0,C_iw_a)$ implies that $\bar{C}_{\bar{i}}w_0=0.$

 Then,

 \end{proof}

-\section{Lefschetz thimble, Riemann Bilinear Formula and Period Integral}
+\section{Lefschetz Thimble, Riemann Bilinear Formula and Period Integral}

 In this section, we express the $tt^*$ metric in terms of period integrals using the Riemann bilinear relation.
 Next, we present an explicit construction of the Lefschetz thimble in order to study the period integral.
 Lastly, we investigate two types of period integrals.
+We would like to point out that, Siebert-van Garrel-Ruddat \cite{Rud} also computes period integrals for Landau-Ginzburg models, which shows that, as predicted by mirror symmetry, the period integrals store enumerative information of the mirror dual.